Top 10 reasons people avoid filing for workers’ comp

 9. They have a pre-existing condition.

 Sometimes, injuries can be more difficult to prove if the symptoms of the injury match the symptoms of a pre-existing condition.
+Many employers require prompt reporting, and state deadlines can be strict, sometimes only days or weeks.
 Don’t let that stop you.

-Pre-existing conditions can be worsened by a workplace injury, leading to further distress that prevents you from doing your job or causes you to miss a paycheck or two while you seek treatment.
+Pre-existing conditions can be worsened by a workplace injury, and some symptoms or an occupational illness may develop over time, leading to further distress that prevents you from doing your job or causes you to miss a paycheck or two while you seek treatment.

-An experienced attorney can help you prove that your workplace injury made you worse off than you were with your pre-existing condition.
+An experienced attorney can help you prove that your workplace injury made you worse off than you were with your pre-existing condition, and reporting it quickly helps preserve your right to benefits and payments under the applicable statute.

 10. They lack evidence.

-Many workers fear they can’t prove their claim.
+Many workers fear they can’t prove their claim, especially when a work-related illness or condition is harder to separate from a pre-existing issue.
 This is why photos, witness statements, and documentation are important.
 Any piece of evidence is worth preserving.
 You never know what information can help your case.
-Maybe your place of work has cameras, or a customer saw the incident happen.
+Maybe your place of work has cameras, and surveillance footage can help show what happened, or a customer saw the incident happen.

-Gathering evidence is something you and your lawyer can work on together.
+Gathering evidence is something you and your lawyer can work on together, particularly when some symptoms develop over time instead of appearing all at once after one incident.

 Trevor’s Story